 Like Nic, who wasn’t really a sporty or PE type, but has grown to like Fit Camp but love the camaraderie and social side to camp sessions.

-“I’ve a baby, it’s time for something” – our Baby Bootcamp is for mums with young babies who want to work out without the hassle of babysitters and creches.
+“I have a baby.
+It’s time for something” – our Baby Bootcamp is for mums with young babies who want to work out without the hassle of babysitters and creches.
 It’s indoors, it’s our regular sessions with mums like you all wanting to do the best you can in the time you have.

 Like Kate.
 Kate has been a Baby Bootcamper with two babies now and knows that she can get her exercise in during the day, without having to go out at night.
 Doesn’t need to worry about creches and has other mums to chat with all the while knowing that it helps her to get back into her pre-pregnancy clothes.